 Disclosure: This post is sponsored by STIHL.
 As always, all of the opinions here are my own.

 We finally had a break in our premature winter wonderland and enjoyed a gorgeous week of sunshine and normal Fall temperatures!
 We were able to finish up some yard cleaning and do something fun - create a little fairy garden in our woods for the girls to play with outside!

-The first thing I did was found a sheltered spot in our woods with a nice, thick tree to act as the center of our little garden.
+The first thing I did was found a nice thick tree in our woods to act as the center of our little garden.
 If you don't have a grove of trees in your yard, you could use a log or stump as your base.

 Next, I used my STIHL Lithium-Ion Grass Trimmer to trim down all of the grass around the site.
 I love that this trimmer is battery operated so I don't have to worry about any tricky start-up or cords, and that it's lightweight and easy for me to use in awkward areas like this.